-We’ll break down each type of sentence, explain its purpose, and provide clear examples to illustrate how they work in practice.
-By the end of this guide, you’ll have a comprehensive understanding of sentence types, empowering you to vary your sentence structures and keep your writing fresh and engaging.
+We’ll break down each type of sentence, explain its purpose, and give you examples.
+By the end of this guide, you’ll know how to use different sentence types to make your writing more fun and effective.

 How many types of sentences are there?